bitcoinhodler/glacier-psbt/README.md

 *Use case: the user has constructed a new Glacier address using the quarantined laptops.*

+*Use case: the user has a new PC and new Bitcoin Core installation.*

+*Use case: the user has inherited Bitcoins stored using Glacier.*

 ## Discussion

 Newly-created Glacier addresses must be imported into the full node as